Dale Earnhardt Jr.: Personal life

 In March 2016, Earnhardt announced that he plans to donate his brain for concussion research when he dies.

-In October 2017, Earnhardt revealed that he and Amy were expecting their first child.
+In October 2017, Earnhardt revealed that he and his wife were expecting their first child.
 Their daughter, Isla Rose Earnhardt, was born on April 30, 2018.
 In March 2020, Earnhardt revealed that he and Amy were expecting their second child.
-The couple welcomed Nicole Loraine Earnhardt on October 12, 2020.
+The couple welcomed their second child, Nicole Loraine Earnhardt, on October 12, 2020.

 On April 22, 2019, Brenda Jackson, Earnhardt's mother, died at the age of 65 after years of battling cancer.
 She had served as an accounting specialist for JR Motorsports since 2004.

 Earnhardt is a supporter of the Make-A-Wish Foundation and as of March 2018 has granted over 250 wishes.
+He also founded The Dale JR. Foundation, which is a charity dedicated to giving to underprivileged individuals with a focus on youth.

 On August 15, 2019, a Cessna Citation Latitude private jet carrying Earnhardt, his wife Amy, daughter Isla Rose, and dog Gus was involved in a bounced landing at Elizabethton Municipal Airport in Elizabethton, Tennessee and caught fire.
-None of the passengers were seriously injured.
+None of the passengers was seriously injured.
 He announced on Twitter about a week after the accident that he still intended to participate in the Xfinity Series one-off entry at Darlington the week afterwards, even though his lower back had gotten sizeable bruises and swelling.
 Earnhardt finished fifth in the Darlington race after having sufficiently recovered to be taking part in the event, confirming before the race he was feeling great and had been assured there was no risk for him in taking part.

-Racing record
+Earnhardt suffers from kosmemophobia, which is a fear of jewelry.

+Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led. ** – All laps led.)